taublast/DrawnUi.Maui.Camera/src/README.md

 - When `UseRealtimeVideoProcessing = true`, the frame processor MUST be set for recording to work
 - Frame processing happens in real-time at the target video FPS (typically 30fps)
-- Keep `FrameProcessor` code efficient to avoid frame drops
+- Keep `ProcessFrame` code efficient to avoid frame drops
 - The same `StartVideoRecording()` / `StopVideoRecording()` API works for both modes
 - All existing video events (`RecordingSuccess`, `RecordingFailed`, `RecordingProgress`) work the same
 - Preview continues uninterrupted during recording in both modes